brettvitaz/OctoPrint-Neopixel_Illumination/README.md

 ## Preparing your Raspberry Pi

+The GPIO pins require elevated privileges to use.
+A separate API script will be run as `root` user to connect the plugin to the NeoPixel's GPIO pin.

+This currently requires that the Raspberry Pi's `pi` user has the default password.

 ### Identify desired control pin

 This can change based on your needs, but a recommended pin is [GPIO 18](https://pinout.xyz/pinout/pin12_gpio18#).

-### Add the API to the system startup

-Instructions coming...

 ### Plug in your NeoPixels

 If running a small number of pixels, they can be powered directly from the Raspberry Pi.

 Please carefully review [these instructions](https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring) for wiring your NeoPixel strip to the Raspberry Pi.

 *n.b.
 I have witnessed damage to both Raspberry Pis and Arduinos when improperly wired.*

-### If using GPIO 10, ensure that SPI mode is enabled.
+### If using SPI pins (e.g. GPIO 10), ensure that SPI mode is enabled.

 Log in to your Raspberry Pi: